History of African Americans in Los Angeles: 19th century

-20th Century
+20th century

-Between the 1890s and 1910, African Americans migrated to Los Angeles from Southern places like Texas, Shreveport, Atlanta and New Orleans to escape the racial violence, racism, white supremacy and bigotry of the Southern United States.

-The presence of the Southern Pacific and Transcontinental railroads meant that Los Angeles had a relatively high African-American population for a city in the Western United States; in 1910 it had 7,599 African-Americans.
+Between the 1890s and 1910, African Americans migrated to Los Angeles from Southern places like Texas, Shreveport, Atlanta, and New Orleans to escape the racial violence, racism, white supremacy, and bigotry of the Southern United States.
+The presence of the first transcontinental railroad meant that Los Angeles had a relatively high African American population for a city in the Western United States; in 1910 it had 7,599 African Americans.
 The first branch of the NAACP in California was established in Los Angeles in 1913.
 Housing segregation was a common practice in the early 20th century.
-Many private property deeds explicitly banned owners from selling to anyone but caucasians.
+Many private property deeds explicitly banned owners from selling to anyone but whites.

-The African-American population did not significantly increase during the first Great Migration.
-From approximately 1920 to 1955, Central Avenue was the heart of the African-American community in Los Angeles, with active rhythm and blues and jazz music scenes.
+The African American population did not significantly increase during the first Great Migration.
+From approximately 1920 to 1955, Central Avenue was the heart of the African American community in Los Angeles, with active rhythm and blues and jazz music scenes.

 Central Avenue had two all-black segregated fire stations.
 Fire Station No. 30 and Fire Station No. 14 were segregated in 1924.
 They remained segregated until 1956 when the Los Angeles Fire Department was integrated.
 The listing on the National Register notes, "All-black fire stations were simultaneous representations of racial segregation and sources of community pride."
 In 1928, World War I veteran William J. Powell founded the Bessie Coleman Aero Club.
 In 1931, Powell organized the first all-black air show in the United States for the Club in Los Angeles, an event that drew 15,000 visitors.
 Powell also established a school to train mechanics and pilots.

-World War II brought the Second Great Migration, tens of thousands of African American migrants, mostly from Louisiana, Mississippi, Arkansas and Texas, who left segregated Southern states in search of better opportunities in California.
-The African-American population significantly increased in the Second Great Migration of the 1940s as area factories received labor for the effort in World War II.
+World War II brought the Second Great Migration, tens of thousands of African American migrants, mostly from Louisiana, Mississippi, Arkansas, and Texas, who left segregated Southern states in search of better opportunities in California.
+The African American population significantly increased in the Second Great Migration of the 1940s as area factories received labor for the effort in World War II.
 In 1940 the black population was 63,700.

+Areas in Los Angeles that were once predominantly white, such as South Central Los Angeles, Watts, and Compton became predominantly African American after the white flight.